DmitryPaf/some_staff/README.md

-Hello!
-How are you?
-I store some scripts here
+Here I store various scripts and files that I used before.

+Codewars folder - folder with some kata from codewars